surifirstpin/biplus_documentation/docs/README.md

 #### Disclose Data

-Sometimes, Direct dashboard reports are not enough to further explore your data.Hence Bi+ is provided with filter option "Drill-down" to explore your data as deep as you like
+Sometimes, Direct dashboard reports are not enough to further explore your data.
+Hence Bi+ is provided with filter option "Drill-down" to explore your data as deep as you like
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzU4OTUxMDQsNDI0MzU3ODMxXX0=
+eyJoaXN0b3J5IjpbLTEwNjc5MTIzODAsNDI0MzU3ODMxXX0=
 -->